Skip Ribbon Commands

 • What is a declaration of compliance?

-A person may submit this form using Metro Vancouver’s online system or they can request and submit a paper version of the form.
+A person may submit this form using Metro Vancouver’s Residential Indoor Wood Burning System or they can request and submit a paper version of the form.

 • What is registration?

-Registration means providing Metro Vancouver with specific information about eligible wood burning appliances located within the Urban Containment Boundary.
+Registration means providing Metro Vancouver with specific information about eligible wood-burning devices located within the Urban Containment Boundary.
 See Bylaw 1303, Section 11.

-A person may register an appliance using Metro Vancouver’s online system or they can request and submit a paper version of the registration form.
+A person may register a device using Metro Vancouver’s Residential Indoor Wood Burning System or they can request and submit a paper version of the registration form.

 • What is the cost to register?